Stephen Dorrell: Political career

-Following his election to parliament in 1979 he was a member of the Transport Select committee.
+Following his election to Parliament in 1979, Dorrell was a member of the Transport Select committee.
 After the 1983 general election he was appointed as the Parliamentary Private Secretary to his old boss Peter Walker, who had now become the Secretary of State for Energy.

 In government

-Dorrell was promoted to government after the 1987 General Election by the Prime Minister Margaret Thatcher as an Assistant Government Whip, and in 1988 became a Lord Commissioner to the Treasury 'full whip'.
-He was appointed as the Parliamentary Under Secretary of State at the Department of Health in 1990 under the premiership of John Major.
+Dorrell was promoted to government after the 1987 general election by Prime Minister Margaret Thatcher as an Assistant Government Whip, and in 1988 became a Lord Commissioner to the Treasury—a 'full' whip.
+He was appointed as the Parliamentary Under Secretary of State at the Department of Health in by Thatcher in 1990, and continued in that role under the premiership of John Major.
 After the 1992 General Election he became the Financial Secretary to the Treasury.